Lifailon/WinAPI/README.md

 **winapi-process.exe** - background process startup

 To stop the background process, use the command: `Get-Process *winapi* | Stop-Process`

+## 📡 Module

+Module for server management (starting and stopping background process) and interaction with remote server.
+The module implements most of the functions used in the server part to run on a local computer and receive the same information from a remote computer via WinAPI.

 ## 🔒 Authorization